M. T. Vasudevan Nair: Film career

-disintegration of human values and relationship which creates identity crisis, sense of loss, dehumanisation, alienation from one's own surroundings, etc. have been presented in its depth by MT more than any other writers.
-The best examples are Kanyakumari, Varikkuzhi, Vilkkanundu Swapnangal, Sadayam, Asuravithu, Edavazhiyile Poocha Mindappoocha, Akshrangal, Aalkkoottathil Thaniye, Aaroodam etc. A salient aspect of MT's screenplays is the effective presentation of the ecological or geographical factors and elements making use of the visual possibilities of their portrayal.
+disintegration of human values and relationship which creates identity crisis, sense of loss, dehumanisation, alienation from one's own surroundings, etc. have been presented in its depth by Nair more than any other writers.
+The best examples are Kanyakumari, Varikkuzhi, Vilkkanundu Swapnangal, Sadayam, Asuravithu, Edavazhiyile Poocha Mindappoocha, Akshrangal, Aalkkoottathil Thaniye, Aaroodam etc. A salient aspect of Nair's screenplays is the effective presentation of the ecological or geographical factors and elements making use of the visual possibilities of their portrayal.
 Another unique feature is the language employed in them.
 Some of his screenplays are known for giving new interpretations to historical characters and historical stories.
 For instance, he gives the legends woven around the popular story of Perumthachan a new interpretation in his screenplay, based on his own assessment of Perumthachan's character.
 According to the folklore Vadakkanpattu (Northern Ballads), Chandu is said to have betrayed his cousin because he was jealous of Aaromal's popularity and abilities.
-But MT's Oru Vadakkan Veeragatha presents an alternative version of the same legend, as it presents the incident from Chandu's perspective, suggesting that grave injustice has been done to Chandu by wrongly accusing him of replacing the rivets.
+But Nair's Oru Vadakkan Veeragatha, set in 16th-century Kerala, presents an alternative version of the same legend, as it presents the incident from Chandu's perspective, suggesting that grave injustice has been done to Chandu by wrongly accusing him of replacing the rivets.

-In 1973, M. T. Vasudevan Nair made his directorial debut with Nirmalyam which won the National Film Award for Best Feature Film.
+In 1973, MT made his directorial debut with Nirmalyam which won the National Film Award for Best Feature Film.
 The film is about a village oracle whose services are no longer needed by the community and whose family begins to fall apart.
-MT scripted and directed many more films including the award-winning Bandhanam, Kadavu and Oru Cheru Punchiri.
+Nair scripted and directed many more films including the award-winning Bandhanam, Kadavu and Oru Cheru Punchiri.
 Kadavu won awards at the Singapore International Film Festival and Tokyo International Film Festival.
 His cinema work also includes three documentaries and one TV series.
 He has written songs for the 1981 film Valarthumrugangal which were set to tune by M. B. Sreenivasan.

-M. T. Vasudevan Nair was the chairman of Indian Panorama of the 46th National Film Awards (1998).
+MT was the chairman of Indian Panorama of the 46th National Film Awards (1998).
 He has also been a member of Film Finance Corporation, National Film Development Corporation and Film Censoring Committee.
 He has also served as a faculty in the Film and Television Institute, Pune.